CebolaLab/RNA-seq/README.md

 salmon quant --useEM -t gencode.v35.transcripts.fa --libType A -a <sample>.gzAligned.toTranscriptome.out.bam -o <sample>.salmon_quant
 ```

+If using single end data, add the `--fldMean` and `--fldSD` parameters to include the mean and standard deviation of the fragment lengths.

 ## Functional analysis

 DEseq2, edgeR, limma for example.

 ## Functional analysis

 **Preseq**: Estimates library complexity